curbengh/curbengh.github.io/source/_posts/secure-node-modules-snyk.md

 ---
 title: Secure node modules with Snyk
-subtitle: The package dependency on Node can cause security issue.
+excerpt: The package dependency on Node can cause security issue.
 Here's how to use Snyk to mitigate it.
 date: 2018-10-01
 lastUpdated: 2019-06-11
 tags: